Mary Calvagna, MS and Michael Jubinville, MPH

-Biologic therapies (biotherapy) focus on the body's biological response to the tumor.
+Biologic therapies uses the body's own systems and abilities to fight the cancer or heal healthy tissue after treatment.
 Most of these therapies take advantage of the body's immune system, either directly or indirectly, to fight cancer or to lessen the side effects that may be caused by some cancer treatments.

 Biologic therapies repair, stimulate, or enhance the body’s response to cancer.
-According to the Leukemia and Lymphoma Society, biologic therapies:
+Biologic therapies can:

-Biologic therapies are most commonly used either to treat cancer that does not or has not responded to other forms of treatment or to try to treat tumors that may respond to the body’s own immune defenses.
+Biologic therapies are most commonly used either to treat cancer that does not or has not responded to other forms of treatment.
+They may also be used to treat tumors that may respond to the body’s own immune defenses.

 The most common biologic therapies include:

-Like interferons, interleukins (IL) occur naturally in the body and can be synthesized in a lab.
-Interleukins are named numerically: IL-1, IL-2, IL-3, up to IL-18.
+Like IFNs, ILs occur naturally in the body and can be synthesized in a lab.
+ILs are named numerically as IL-1 through IL-18.

-(Proleukin) is an IL-2 that is used to treat
+is an IL-2 that is used to treat metastatic

 anemia, and bleeding problems.
 Stimulating blood cell production can help stimulate the immune system.